6 figures aint what it used to be… but it’s better than 5 figures.

 The Best Option for a 6 Figure Income

 We’ve established that most six figure and up jobs require specialized training or education, lots of invested time and experience, lots of risk, or natural ability.

 A road that allowed anyone to get there that would make the journey?

 What if there was a way an average person could build up to a 6 figure, 7 figure, or 8 figure income with minimal risk?

-There is a way that you can do this.
-But you’ll need to set aside your preconceived notions and allow me to walk you through rethinking something you may have been quick to judge.
+You’ll need to set aside your preconceived notions and allow me to walk you through rethinking something you may have been quick to judge in the past.